-ElmerPost is a versatile postprocessor that is expected to be quite sufficient for the usual postprocessing needs.
+ElmerPost is an old and versatile postprocessor that is expected to be quite sufficient for the usual postprocessing needs.
+Nevertheless it will not be developed anymore.
 ElmerPost provides a straightforward graphical user interface that is easy to learn.
 ElmerPost utilizes Mesa and TCL/TK graphics libraries.